garylirocks/quickrefs/azure-networking.markdown

   - Session fixation
   - SQL injection protection
   - Protocol attackers
-- OWASP 3.x uses Anomaly Scoring mode, each rule has a severity level and a corresponding anomaly score, when the total score is 5 or greater, the request is either blocked (in Prevention mode) or logged (in Detection mode)
+- OWASP 3.x uses **Anomaly Scoring mode**, each rule has a severity level and a corresponding anomaly score, when the total score is 5 or greater, the request is either blocked (in Prevention mode) or logged (in Detection mode)
 - You can optionally enable bot protection rule set
   - Three bot categories: "Bad", "Good", "Unknown"
-- Some managed rules can cause false positives and block real traffic, you can fix this by disable selected rule or rule groups.
+- Some managed rules can cause false positives and block real traffic, you can customize them by
+  - Disable selected rule or rule groups
+  - Change action to "Log"
+  - Add exclusions based on request variables, exclusion could be applied globally or to a rule set, rule group or rule

 ## DDoS Protection